 Host local authority: the local authority in which a looked after child is placed when placed out of the responsible local authority’s area.

-Care leaver: an eligible, relevant or former relevant child as defined by the Children Act 1989.
+Care experienced: an eligible, relevant or former relevant child as defined by the Children Act 1989.

 Away from placement without authorisation: a looked after child whose whereabouts is known but is not at their placement or place they are expected to be and the carer has concerns, or the incident has been notified to the local authority or the police, should be treated as missing.

 Parent: The parents, friends, relatives, or those providing private fostering arrangements who look after the child at their current place of residence.